Immigration Law

 Your Options if You Are Arrested Entering the U.S. Without a Visa

-One consequence is that any illegal entry is recorded and stays on your record.
-This can harm your immigration status if you apply for a green card later on.
-You can also face fines, prison time, or sometimes both.
+A long-term consequence of any immigration violations is that it stays on your record.
+This can harm your immigration status if you apply for lawful permanent residency (or a green card) later on.

-When you are initially caught without a visa, you may be arrested by local police or immigration officers.
+When you are initially caught without a U.S. visa, you may be arrested by local law enforcement, the Department of Homeland Security (DHS), or other immigration officers.
 Typically, you would be transported to an immigration detention center.
 After an arrest, the two strategies for releasing someone from a detention center are:

-• Probation or parole if you have just arrived in the country and went through customs control
+• Parole if you have just arrived in the country and went through customs control

-In all cases, you must show that you do not represent a flight risk or a threat to the community or national security.
+In all cases, you must show that you do not present a flight risk or a threat to the community or national security.

-Your situation depends on how you were arrested:
+Your legal situation depends on how and where you were arrested:

-3. You entered legally but your visa or green card expired
+• You entered legally but overstayed your visa

-Individuals may be subject to detention and removal in all three cases, but different strategies will be applied to achieve their release from detention.
+Individuals may be subject to detention and removal in all three cases.
+However, the strategies can differ to achieve their release from detention.

 Newcomers to the country have the possibility of requesting their conditional release if they turn themselves in at the border.
 Likewise, you could also request asylum if you meet all the conditions.
 You have one year from entering the country to do so.